Numerical Algorithm for Nonlinear Delayed Differential Systems of $n$th Order: Applications and Discussion

-System \eqref{p9} can not be solved using classic DTM with respect to nonlinear term $f(u) = \sqrt[3]{u_1^2}$, therefore we will apply modified Adomian formula for differential transformation components to nonlinear term $f(u)$ .
-At first, applying DTM to system \eqref{p9} we get recurrent system
+The system \eqref{p9} cannot be solved by classical DT approach because of the nonlinear term $f(u) = \sqrt[3]{u_1^2}$, hence we apply modified Adomian formula for differential transformation components to the nonlinear term $f(u)$.
+Applying DT to \eqref{p9} we get the system

-where $F_1(k)$ is transformed function of $f(u) = \sqrt[3]{u_1^2}$.
-According to formula \eqref{PP4} and from transformation of initial conditions
+where $F_1(k)$ is the $k$th component of the transformed function $f(u) = \sqrt[3]{u_1^2}$.
+Applying the formula \eqref{PP4} and the transformed initial conditions